exogen/apollo-dynamic-queries/README.md

 ## Motivation

+Relay and Apollo are designed for making static queries.
+I do not want that.
 I want the GraphQL queries being made to be dynamically defined by what components actually get rendered in the component tree.
-Relay and Apollo are designed for making static queries.

 Here’s an example of what I mean: